Lili St. Cyr

-Marie Frances Van Schaack (June 3, 1918 – January 29, 1999), known professionally as Lili St. Cyr, was a prominent American burlesque dancer and stripper.
+Marie Frances Van Schaack (June 3, 1917 – January 29, 1999), known professionally as Lili St. Cyr, was a prominent American burlesque dancer and stripper.

 Early years

-St. Cyr was born Willis Marie Van Schaack in Minneapolis, Minnesota, on June 3, 1918.
-Her maternal half-sister Rosemary Minsky (married to Harold Minsky née Van Schaack; born 1924) was also a burlesque dancer and stripper under the stage name Dardy Orlando, appearing on The Ellen DeGeneres Show in 2004.
-The sisters, and Barbara Moffett, were raised by their grandparents, the Klarquists.
+St. Cyr was born Marie Frances Van Schaack in Minneapolis, Minnesota, on June 3, 1917, the daughter of Idella Marian Van Shaack (née Peeza) and Edward Van Shaack, Idella's first husband.
+She had two half-siblings, a sister and a brother, from her mother's second marriage, and two half-sisters, Idella Ruth and Rosemary, from the third, to John Blackadder.
+Idella Ruth, born in 1924, had some minor roles in films under the name Barbara Moffett before marrying Louis Marx, a millionaire toy manufacturer.
+Rosemary, born in 1925 and also a burlesque dancer and stripper (under the stage name Dardy Orlando), married Harold Minsky.
+Marie was raised by her maternal grandmother, but visited regularly with Idella and Rosemary.
+In 2004, Rosemary appeared on The Ellen DeGeneres Show.

 Having taken ballet lessons throughout her youth, she began to dance professionally as a chorus line member at the Florentine Gardens in Hollywood.
 St. Cyr had to beg her manager at a club to let her do a solo act.
 From her self-choreographed act, she eventually landed a bit part at a club called the Music Box in San Francisco, with the Duncan Sisters.
 It was here that she found a dancer's salary was only a small fraction of the featured star's salary: the difference was that the featured star was nude.